 Arela is currently completing her Ph.D. at McMaster University in Clinical Psychology.
 Previously, she attended Ryerson University and completed her undergraduate degree in psychology, during which she developed an interest in Dialectical Behavioral Therapy (DBT).
 Throughout her undergraduate and graduate training, she has gained competency in assessing and treating various mental health concerns including anxiety, depression, emotion dysregulation, insomnia, and women’s health concerns.
 She has received training at multiple clinics within St. Joseph’s Healthcare Hamilton including Women’s Health Concerns Clinic, Mood Disorders Clinic, and the Sleep Medicine Clinic.

 Arela has special research interest in emotion dysregulation.
 During her undergraduate degree, she studied emotion dysregulation in Borderline Personality Disorder.
 As part of her Ph.D. work, she is currently examining emotion dysregulation in women during pregnancy and postpartum, and its impact on anxiety and depressive disorders during this period.
 Her research has been presented in multiple national and international conferences.

-Brianna King, Administrative Assistant
+Brianna King, B.A.
+Administrative Assistant